 Social Work is a profession that is based on helping individuals, groups, and communities in society.
 It empowers the people in the society to bring change into their lives, through development and access to strong resources.
-This profession revolves around human development, social, cultural, and economic factors that affect people and helping them integrate seamlessly into society.
+This profession revolves around human development and social, cultural, and economic factors that affect people, and helping them integrate seamlessly into society.

 Social Work covers a broad spectrum of societal issues that are currently taking place in society.
 Homelessness, addiction, child services, and family counseling are just some of the many issues social workers focus on.
 They aim to increase human development by fulfilling the individual’s needs by working on their personal goals and well-being.

-Case management is a key aspect of social work; it provides a detailed and organized process, consisting of several steps, to ensure that all important aspects are covered for fulfilling the individual’s needs and well-being.
-Case management helps with assessing, planning, monitoring, and evaluating the services and possible options required for the client’s needs.
+The importance of case management in social work cannot be overstated.
+It provides a detailed and organized process, consisting of several steps, to ensure that all important aspects are covered for fulfilling the individual’s needs and well-being.
+Case management in social work helps with assessing, planning, monitoring, and evaluating the services and possible options required for the client’s needs.
 Case management allows social workers to individually focus on a client and their family’s requirements to provide the best possible care and outcomes.

 Also Read: Benefits of a case management system